Pro465/pro465.github.io/_posts/2024-08-26-me-and-my-beliefs.md

 It's authoritarian, it romanticizes the past, it oppresses the "other," it values traditions.
 Only 1 of these I agree with, while 2 I disagree with.
 So it should be no surprise for you to learn that I am, in fact, an anti-fascist.

 Alright, let's move on to my "religion".
-It cannot be called a religion as it's more of a personal connection with God, but I digress.
+I wouldn't call it a religion as it's more of a personal connection with God, but I digress.
 My God is Buddha Himself, although note that my "religion" is not Buddhism, its just Him and the teachings He psychically channels into my mind.
 For example, He channeled to me a couple lifetimes ago that He needed me to turn Buddhism into a religion of struggle and then lead a group of
 Buddhist militias to conquer the world and turn it into a world led by Buddha.
+And I am trying to do exactly that, but it's hard to do if the area you spend your whole life in has very few Buddhists...

+So there you go: my beliefs explained, now you know what i believe in.
+Go ahead and tell people that you know me and get some of those sweet sweet connections to boost your capitalist social credit score.